Michal-Radomski/Game-World/README.md

 Backend features were implemented using Firebase.
 We used Firestore Database to store data: users and their data, posts with comments and likes.
 Authentication allowed us to create sing up & log in system.

-GAMEWORLD has been deployed via Firebase Hosting: <a href="https://gameworld-a20b3.web.app/" target="_blank">Link to page</a>.
+GAMEWORLD has been deployed via Firebase Hosting: <a href="https://gameworld-a20b3.web.app/" target="_blank">Link to the webpage</a>.

 ### Notes, ToDo List & Issues